rsksmart/devportal-1.0/_rsk/node/configure/cli.md

----
-layout: rsk
-title: Command Line Interface
-tags: rsk, rskj, node, cli
-description: "Command Line Interface for RSK"
-collection_order: 2405
-permalink: /rsk/node/configure/cli/
-render_features: 'custom-terminals'
----

-Most of the configurable options or settings for RSKj are available in "config".
-See [config reference](../reference/) for more details.
+CLI arguments are everything that you pass after the RSK start class

+#### The command line arguments have two forms the parameter and the flag
+- Parameter
+    - Has a name and a associeted value, separated by a space
+    - Starts with one single dash
+- Flag
+    - It's a single text, without spaces
+    - Starts with two dashs

-However, a list of command line flags are also available:
+A list of command line flags and paramenters are available:

-## Network related
+### Network related

 The following CLI flags determine which network the RSK node will connect to.